crhntr/crhntr/README.md

 [![Pronouns: He/Him](https://img.shields.io/badge/Pronouons-He%2FHim-lightgrey)](https://www.mypronouns.org/he-him) <span title="Mexican American from Los Angeles, CA">🇲🇽🇺🇸</span>

+After half a decade in cloud infrastucture (Pivotal, VMware, Broadcom), I have worked in the aerospace industry for the last year (Hadrian, Long Wall).

-I’ve been busy building [PortfolioTree](https://portfoliotree.com), a service that models investment portfolios and excels at analyzing composite portfolio risks (like 401(k), IRA, and HSA).
+On the side, I’ve been chipping away at crafting [PortfolioTree](https://portfoliotree.com), a service that models investment portfolios and excels at analyzing composite portfolio risks (like 401(k), IRA, and HSA).

-I’m also available for consulting, especially if you need a developer who:
+Contact me if you have an interesting opportunity for someone who:
 - Has been a Gopher ([Go](https://golang.org/)) since 2015
 - Enjoys [🍐 **pair programming**](https://www.pivotaltracker.com/blog/how-pair-programming-and-mob-programming-help-quickly-onboard-new-software-engineers) and practicing test-driven development
 - Is experienced with [BOSH](https://bosh.io/docs/) and has contributed to [Cloud Foundry](https://www.cloudfoundry.org/) since 2018